noumanyosuf/ScreenTimeRecorder/README.md

 # ScreenTimeRecorder
 <h3> About Screen Time Recorder </h3>
 Screen time recorder is a Qt and C++ based application which monitors the way you use your application, browser, presenting everything how long you've spent on certain app categories and specific apps.
-User has to register the applications and/or site names which they intened to be monitored.The collected data can be viewed on the viewer, respresnting the data in a pie chart and in tabular formate.
+User has to register the applications and/or site names which they intend to be monitored.
+The collected data can be viewed on the viewer, representing the data in a pie chart and in tabular format.

 To register a new application or site to monitor, add new entry in the screentimeanalyser.json file of the the application/site names you intent to monitor and restart the recording from ScreenTimeViewer.exe.